puppetlabs-toy-chest/puppetlabs-azure/README.md

 ### Create Azure VMs

+Azure has two modes for deployment: Classic and Resource Manager.
+For more information, see [Azure Resource Manager vs. classic deployment: Understand deployment models and the state of your resources](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).
+The module supports creating VMs in both deployment modes.

+#### Classic
-You can create Azure Virtual Machines using the following:
+You can create Azure Classic Virtual Machines using the following:

 ~~~puppet
 azure_vm_classic { 'virtual-machine-name':